 Figure 1 shows a schematic fossil-fuel fired coal/biomass plant along with a CCS option in order to demonstrate the corresponding energy flows and EROEI estimation after accounting for the process energy penalty flows.
 Eq.
 3 shows the conventional EROEI estimate.
 Eq.
 4 shows the relationship to cycle efficiency (η), plant-lifetime (L), and capacity factor (cf) for installed capacity (P).
 The energetic cost of the power-plant infrastructure is a product of the unit capital cost (C), (P) and the capital energy intensity (i).
 Operation and maintenance (EO&M) is referenced as a share (sO&M) of the investment cost.
 Finally, the fuel procurement costs can be calculated by dividing the higher heating value of the fuel (HHV) with its EROIth (see Section 3.2).

-EROIel= Eel Ecap + EO&M+ Ef Eq.
+EROEIel= Eel Ecap + EO&M+ Ef Eq.
 3

-EROIel= P cf L P C i 1+L sO&M + P cfLn EROIth Eq.
+EROEIel= P cf L P C i 1+L sO&M + P cfLn EROIth Eq.
 4

 Figure 1 Simplified process and energy flow diagrams for an electricity plant without (upper) and with CCS (lower) with the corresponding EROI equation.
 Grey: inputs, White: outputs, blue: redirected flows from external to internal

-Applying Eq.
-3 to CCS leads to Eq.
+Using Eq.
+3 to include the CCS process leads to Eq.
 5. The re-purposed energy flows that were previously available as an output are subtracted from the numerator (energy out) while the additional capital and operating investments for the CCS plants are added to the denominator.
 We can then divide Eq.
 3 and Eq.
 5, generalizing, for a given capture ratio (CR) and using the same fuel input we can write Eq.
-7. Defining the known ratio of fuel to capital and operating energetic costs (R= Ef/(Ecap(1+Ls)), we can simplify Eq 6. to Eq.
-8.
+6. Defining the known ratio of fuel to capital and operating energetic costs (R= Ef/(Ecap(1+Ls)), we can simplify Eq 6. to Eq.
+7.

-EROEICCSel= Eel (1-fop)Ecap1+fCAP+ ECCS O&M + Ef=Eel (1-fop)Ecap1+fCAP(1+Ls)+ Ef Eq.
+EROEICCSel= Eel [1-fopCR]Ecap1+fCAP+ ECCS O&M + Ef=Eel [1-fopCR]Ecap1+fCAP(1+Ls)+ Ef Eq.
 5

-EROEICCSel= (1-fop) Ecap(1 +Ls)+ EfEcap1+fCAP(1+Ls) + EfEROEIel Eq.
+EROEICCSel= [1-fopCR] Ecap(1 +Ls)+ EfEcap1+fCAP(1+Ls) + EfEROEIel Eq.
 6

-EROEICCSel= (1-fop(CR)) C i 1+L sO&M + cfLn EROEIth C i 1+ fcap1+L sO&M + cfLn EROEIthEROEIel Eq.
+EROEICCSel= [1-fopCR]R+1R+1+fcapEROEIel Eq.
 7

-EROEICCSel= (1-fop)R+1R+1+fcapEROEIel Eq.
-8

-Table 2 demonstrates the detailed estimation of the EROI of six simulated conventional vs CCS cases.
+From Eq.
+4 and Eq.
+7 we can therefore determine the primary drivers for the EROEI of CCS processes and its relationship to conventional.
+Table 2 also provides the detailed estimation through simulation of the EROI of six conventional and CCS cases.
+First, the CCS EROEI is higher when the conventional process has a high EROEI itself.
+High capacity factors, long asset life, low O&M costs and especially a high EROEIth are positively contributing factors.
+If the capital and operating energy expenses increase as a result of less favorable injection locations, then they would negatively impact the CCS EROEI.
+Finally, lower capture ratios, decrease both the operational and capital penalties at the expense of more atmospheric carbon release.

-Table 2 Normalized Performance Characteristics of Coal and Natural Gas Plants with and without CCS for 90% Capture Rates
+Table 2 Normalized Performance Characteristics of Coal and Natural Gas Plants with and without CCS for 90% Capture Rates, 85% Capacity Factor, and 80km Pipeline to Injection

-(Data source: 24 and author calculations)
+(Data source: 25 and author calculations)